An Overview of the Appraisal Process

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-Once the site has been inspected, we use two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.
+After the inspection, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Cost Approach

-• However, if the subject property has an extra half-bathroom and the comparable does not, the appraiser might add an amount to the comparable property.
+• If the subject has an extra half-bathroom and the comparable does not, the appraiser might add a certain amount to the comparable property.

 Valuation Using the Income Approach